mehefujurmubin/mehefujurmubin/README.md

 ### 🔬 Research & Publications
 - Published in **IEEE Conference** on Energy Aware Scheduling
 - Research on **Automated Defect Detection** in garment production
-- Active researcher at Center for Industrial Automation, Robotics, and IoT
+- Active researcher at Center for Industrial Automation, Robotics, and Internet of Things (RIoT Research Center)

+### 🛰️ Mars Rover Team Achievement
+- **5th Place Worldwide** in University Rover Challenge 2024
+- Developed ML frameworks for detecting signs of life on Mars
+- Created geological analysis models for mission objectives

 ## 💼 Professional Experience